mnccouk/prime-gen/README.md

 This application supports OPEN API Definition where documentation can be found for the REST API served out by this application.
 This can be accessed using the following URL. - http://localhost:8080/swagger-ui/index.html.
 Please ensure the application has started before trying to access the above URL.

+This provides details on the API specification and also can be used by a client to generate Client side code using Open API client utilities.

+###Limitations
+Prime numbers are generated in the range of 32 bit signed integer, this gives us a max value of 2147483647 for the fromNumber value.
+If no page is specified and a large number is used for the 'fromNumber' parameter returning the results will take a long while.
+Performance gain could be achieved by creating a more fine grained index file(idx.dat).